aws/aws-cdk/packages/@aws-cdk/aws-secretsmanager/README.md

 SecretsManager secret values can only be used in select set of properties.
 For the list of properties, see [the CloudFormation Dynamic References documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html).

 A secret can set `RemovalPolicy`.
-If it set to `RETAIN`, that removing a secret will fail.
+If it set to `RETAIN`, removing that secret will fail.

 ## Grant permission to use the secret to a role